Vlorë: Early history

+The archaeological site of Triport has been identified with ancient Thronion or Aulon.
+Thronion was attested by Pausanias (2nd century AD) as a Locrian–Euboean colony, but also by a dedication on a monument erected in Olympia, both accounts reporting that Apollonia conquered the city around 450 BC.
+Aulon, from which Vlorë took its name, was mentioned for the first time by Ptolemy (2nd century AD) among the towns of the Illyrian Taulantii.
+Carl Patsch proposed the first location of Aulon in Triport being then transferred to the current location of Vlora, and Pierre Cabanes proposed the location of Thronion in Triport; those identifications are not in contradiction with each other.
+Other geographical documents, such as the Tabula Peutingeriana and Hierocles' Synecdemus, also mention Aulon.
+The city served as an important port of the Roman Empire, when it was part of Epirus Nova.

 Aulon (Avlona) became an episcopal see in the 5th century.
 Among the known bishops are Nazarius in 458 and Soter in 553 (Daniele Farlati, Illyricum sacrum, VII, 397–401).
 The diocese at that time belonged to the papal Pentarchy.
 In 733, it was annexed with the eastern Illyricum, to the Patriarchate of Constantinople, and yet it is not mentioned in any Notitiae Episcopatuum of that Church.
-The bishopric had probably been suppressed for though the Bulgarians had been in possession of this country for some time, Avlona is not mentioned in the "Notitiae episcopatuum" of the Bulgarian Patriarchate of Achrida.
+The bishopric had probably been suppressed for though the Bulgarians had been in possession of this country for some time, Avlona is not mentioned in the "Notitiae episcopatuum" of the Bulgarian Archbishopric of Ohrid.

 During the Roman period, a Latin see was established and Eubel (Hierarchia catholica medii aevi, I, 124) mentions several of its bishops.

 Aulon, no longer being a residential bishopric, is today listed by the Catholic Church as a titular see, a suffragan bishop of Durrës, being distinguished from a Greek titular see called Aulon by the use for it of the adjective Aulonitanus, while the adjective regarding the Aulon in Euboea (Ionian Greece) is Aulonensis.
 The diocese was nominally restored as Latin titular bishopric Aulon, or Valona in Curiate Italian; from 1925 it was (als) named Aulona in Latin and/or Italian, since 1933 it's only Aulon in Latin, Aulona in Italian.
 It was a bishopric from the fifth century until Bulgarian rule.